 Opening fraudulent accounts

-There is no shortage of alternative finance companies, such as those who provide short-term loans.
-Fraudsters can successfully open accounts in another individual’s name, using a combination of SSNs, fraudulent gas statements and other personally identifiable information (PII).
+There is no shortage of alternative finance companies, such as those who provide short term loans.
+Fraudsters can successful open accounts in another individual’s name, using a combination of SSNs, fraudulent gas statements and other personally identifiable information (PII).
 Individuals should be extra vigilant for any evidence of accounts being opened in their name.

 Although less glamorous than tax return fraud and carding, benefit and medical care fraud is a real risk.
 As with tax return fraud, this is hard to detect when it happens, but individuals can be vigilant when checking their Explanation of Benefits statement and flag any unfamiliar activity to their insurance provider.